opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 I have also included details on how this pipeline script works in the annotation box below.

-??? note "Jenkins CD Pipeline script for the `Update-Manifest` Jenkins job"
+??? info "Jenkins CD Pipeline script for the `Update-Manifest` Jenkins job"

     ??? code-file "Jenkins CD Pipeline Script - Click here"